Distributional chaos for weighted translation operators on groups: Abstract

 \section{Abstract}

-In this paper, we initiate the study of distributional chaos for weighted translations on locally compact groups, and give a sufficient condition for such operators to be distributionally chaotic.
-We also investigate the set of distributionally irregular vectors of weighted translations from the views of modulus, cone, equivalent class and atom.
-In particular, we show that the set of distributionally irregular vectors is residual if the group is the integer.
-Besides, the equivalent class of distributionally irregular vectors is path connected if the field is complex.
+In this paper, we study distributional chaos for weighted translations on locally compact groups.
+We give a sufficient condition for such operators to be distributionally chaotic and construct an example of distributionally chaotic weighted translations by way of the sufficient condition.
+In particular, we prove the existence of distributional chaos and Li-Yorke chaos for weighted translations operators with aperiodic elements.

+Furthermore, we also investigate the set of distributionally irregular vectors ($DIV$) of weighted translations through the cone and equivalence classes.
+When the field is that of complex numbers, we uncover several properties on certain subsets of $DIV$, including their connectedness and correspondences with some measurable subsets in locally compact groups.

 \baselineskip17pt